tinycrimsonpandas/WhiteCubes/README.md

 # WhiteCubes

 A (hopefully) easy way to produce a simple static gallery site for visual artists.
-Many people use Squarespace or Wix and they end up with sites that look like a webstore, this was inspired by the Indexibit project and tries to recreate the feel of that without needing a database and more expensive hosting.
-This was created as a final project for [Harvard's CS50](http://cs50.harvard.edu).
+Many people use Squarespace or Wix and they end up with sites that look like a webstore, instead WhiteCubes hopes to provide a simple and minimal design focused on presnting art and text easily.
+This was inspired by the (Indexibit)[https://indexhibit.org] project and tries to recreate the feel of that project without needing a database and more expensive hosting.
+This was created as a final project for Harvard's CS50.

 Built on flask, frozen flask, flask flatpages, and netlify cms.
 Easily deployable to Netlify's platform for static sites.
 For most people (those with less than 100GB of bandwith usage a month), this software should enable a simple porfolio site for only the yearly cost of a custom domain name.